midonet/midonet/docs/getting-started.md

 ## Install dependencies

-Because we shall be installing locally built packages, we need to install run time dependencies for midolman and midonet-api manually.
+Because we shall be installing locally built packages, we need to install run time dependencies for midolman and midonet-cluster manually.
 We assume build dependencies are already installed and packages have been built.

-    $ sudo apt-get install tomcat7 zookeeper haproxy quagga bridge-utils zookeeperd
+    $ sudo apt-get install zookeeper haproxy quagga bridge-utils zookeeperd
     $ sudo /etc/init.d/zookeeper start
     $ sudo /etc/init.d/tomcat7 start